Least Common Factor Of 4 And 6

 Real-World Examples

 Another example can be found in project management.
 Suppose you're managing a construction project that involves two subcontractors: one who completes tasks every 4 days and another who completes tasks every 6 days.
-To optimize the project schedule and ensure timely completion, you need to coordinate their activities efficiently.
+Plus, to optimize the project schedule and ensure timely completion, you need to coordinate their activities efficiently.
 By identifying the LCM of 4 and 6, which is 12, you can plan their tasks to align every 12 days, reducing downtime and improving overall project efficiency.
 These examples highlight the practical benefits of understanding and applying the LCM in various fields.

 FAQ